 GVEP is governed by a distinguished Board of Trustees representing many years of experience and expertise in fields related to the environment and economic development.

-The Honorable Carole L. Brookins served from 2001 to 2005 as the United States Executive Director to the World Bank in Washington, D.C.
-An international consultant, she is currently a Managing Director of Public Capital Advisors LLC (PCA) (www.publiccapitaladvisors.com), and serves as a director on both corporate and non-profit boards.
-These have included Climate Exchange plc and the Chicago Climate Exchange (CCX) and the NTR plc North American Advisory Board.
-She currently is a member of the Rabobank’s North American Agribusiness Advisory Board and the Center for Financial Stability board.
+The Honorable Carole L. Brookins served from 2001 and 2005 as the United States Executive Director to the World Bank in Washington, D.C..
+She is currently a Managing Director of Public Capital Advisors LLC, and serves as a director on both corporate and non-profit boards.
+These have included Climate Exchange and the Chicago Climate Exchange and the NTR plc North American Advisory Board.
+She is also a member of the Rabobank’s North American Agribusiness Advisory Board and the Center for Financial Stability board.

-Emily is a lawyer with ClientEarth, a public interest environmental law organisation.
-She works within the Climate & Forests programme, based in Brussels.
-She was previously a lawyer with Bates Wells & Braithwaite, a London law firm that works with commercial and third sector organisations, where she advised on environmental and commercial law.
-She has a Masters in international environmental law and her work focuses on emerging national and international environmental law and policy, which has included a particular focus on the financing and development of renewable energy projects and EU regulatory frameworks.
+Emily is a lawyer with ClientEarth, a public interest environmental law organization, where she works within the Brussels-based Climate & Forests team.
+She was previously at the London law firm, Bates Wells & Braithwaite, where she advised on environmental and commercial law.
+She holds a Masters in international environmental law and her work focuses on emerging national and international environmental law and policy – in particular that which has focuses on EU regulatory frameworks and the financing and development of renewable energy projects.